bitcoinfo/bitcoin-history/_pages/transcripts/JohnWolpert-ConsenSys-Consensus2018-CoinDesk.md

 note: I've included my youtube copy here, rather than the original, because periscope videos are not easy to embed.
 {: .notice}

-## Pete Rizzo Interview with John Wolpert of @ConsenSys formerly IBM.
+## Pete Rizzo Interview with John Wolpert at Consensus 2018

 live we are of course live-streaming to Facebook and periscope all day here at consensus 2018 the world's largest blockchain and cryptocurrency conference taking place in New York I'm your co-host for this session Pete Rizzo editor in chief for Coindesk.